 Affinity at Serangoon had earlier announced the closure of her showrooms between April and the first week of June, but they later opened their doors for visitors in June, while ensuring that virtual technology is put in place.
 Compared to other developers, Companies with virtual reality capabilities are attracting more patronages than those without.

-Just like Affinity at Serangoon, Amber park and Riviere developers are obeying the preventing measures strictly.
+Just like Affinity at Serangoon, Amber park Developers are obeying the preventing measures strictly.
 As we speak, interested investors can only be allowed entrance into the facilities after booking online.
 From home, would-be investors can have a clear view of the various condominiums and units before booking for a physical visit.
 The developers are ensuring crowd control, social distancing and controlled access to the facilities.
 Truly, there is a new face to the real estate economy

 The world has revolved and the post-COVID-19 period will see changes in the way the real estate industry is run.